alter2000/alter2000.github.io/_posts/2019-04-04-thoughts-on-thoughts-on-words.md

 grassroots advertising, both of which seem more effective when shared by people in some kind of relationship (romantic, work, friendship, anything beyond 'acquaintance').
-I think I understand that this happens in order to be a bit more efficient by offloading some of the research and fact-checking to our peers, yet when everyone does this, there's not much actual checking going on.
+I think I understand that this happens in order to be a bit more efficient by offloading some of the research and fact checking to our peers, yet when everyone does this, there's not much actual checking going on.

 Let's hypothesize I share some article somewhere.
 Looking at the frequency at